austin789/TestApp/README.md

 ## NAME_OF_YOUR_APP_HERE
 The name of the app is AppDemo.
 ### App Description
 The app was made following the two walkthrough videos.
-The Goodbye 👋 feature is included as a comment in the code.
+I added a goodbye button.

 ### App Walk-though
 <a href="https://imgur.com/hKAX2K1"><img src="https://i.imgur.com/hKAX2K1.gif" title="source: imgur.com" /></a>